Optimal scheduling of the next preventive maintenance activity for a wind farm: Numerical studies

 \section{Numerical studies}

-The three case studies presented in this section deal with a wind turbine as an example of the multi-component system.
+The three case studies analysed in this section treat a wind turbine as a system represented by four components.
 They are all based on the parameter values taken from the paper \cite{tian2011condition}, see Table \ref{t1},

-where the cost unit is 1000 USD and the time unit is 1 month.
-The lifetime of the wind turbine is assumed to be $20$ years, which is the typical case in the industry now, according to \cite{ZIEGLER20181261}.
-This implies the value $T=240$.
-We always assume $s=0$ so that all four components initially are as good as new.
-For other parameter values, we choose $r=80$, see Section \ref{cs1} for motivation, and $\lambda=3$.
-(The value $\lambda=3$ was deemed to be relevant based on the analysis of computer simulations which is not reported here.)
+where the cost unit is $1000$ USD and the time unit is 1 month.
+The lifetime of the wind turbine is assumed to be $30$ years.
+This implies the parameter value $T=360$ months.
+As to other model parameters, it is assumed that \begin{description} \item[ ] $s=0$ which implies that all four components initially are as good as new, \item[ ] $r=60$ months, see Section \ref{cs1} for motivation, \item[ ] $\lambda=3$, based on \cite{gustavsson2014preventive}. \end{description}

+Comparing the characteristics of four wind turbine components shown in Table \ref{t1}, it is important to observe a strict ordering from the perspective of the associated PM costs.
+For example, consider components 1 and 2.
+The rightmost column says that the expected life length of the gearbox is smaller by 18.5 months, which on its own, suggests a higher rate of replacements for the component 1.
+But even the other two parameters, CM cost and PM cost, are ordered in a way $b_1>b_2$, $c_1>c_2$, which is favorable for more frequent replacements of component 1 compared to component 2.

 All computational tests are performed on an Intel 2.40 GHz dual core Windows PC with 16 GB RAM.
-The mathematical optimisation models are implemented in AMPL IDE (version 3.5); the model components \eqref{A} and \eqref{D} are calculated by Matlab (version R2015b), and then the optimisation problems are solved using CPLEX (version 12.8).
+The mathematical optimization models are implemented in AMPL IDE (version 3.5); the model components \eqref{A} and \eqref{D} are calculated by Matlab (version R2015b), and then the optimization problems are solved using CPLEX (version 12.8).